Turtle Patient 204: Hawwa, Juvenile Olive Ridley

 The Adoptive Parents

-Hawwa has kindly been adopted for Karoline & Leon by Daniel Lefrancois, by Creig Duncan, for Hazel by Shannon Westgate, by Cameron, for Iida by Inka, and Schnatti by Andre, for Jenna & Kyle by Khang Lam, by Lisanne Dunkel, for Jana by Tim, for Alexander by Ana, for Teta by Amanda, or Jennifer by Axel, for Andeas by Timo Weihard, and by Luca Wilp.
+Hawwa has kindly been adopted for Karoline & Leon by Daniel Lefrancois, by Creig Duncan, for Hazel by Shannon Westgate, by Cameron, for Lida by Inka, and Schnatti by Andre, for Jenna & Kyle by Khang Lam, by Lisanne Dunkel, for Jana by Tim, for Alexander by Ana, for Teta by Amanda, or Jennifer by Axel, for Andeas by Timo Weihard, by Luca Wilp, Heinz Martin Wächter, for Sebastian by Karin, for Jackson, Jameson, & Jordyn by Julia, for Theódór by Gundega Jaunlinina, for Brooklyn Easton and Ms E’s 1st grade class by Shannon Eubanks, by Vera Gaer, Franziska Vogt, for Maïa by Elise, by Stacey Heidler, by Laura Binder, for Giudi by Michael, by Ziggy Bish, Melinda, Peyton, by Robbie Cates, by Paige and by Nathalie Labahn.

 Hawwa, the Dhivehi name for “Eve, has ligature injuries on three of her flippers.
 Luckily, all are functioning well and the injuries have started to heal.
 Unfortunately, she is unable to dive due to gas accumulation in her gastrointestinal tract.
 We will treat her with regular wound care and medical therapy.
 We will also be encouraging her to relearn to dive while she is in our care.